This epic TikTok sleep hack aims to help you fall asleep in 2 minutes

 3. Exhale deeply and slowly, relaxing your legs and feet and letting go of all tension held there

-4. Flex then release your feet, imaging a warm feeling travelling from your head down to your toes
+4. Flex then release your feet, imagining a warm feeling travelling from your head down to your toes

 5. While doing this, clear your mind of all thoughts.
 To do this, picture one of the following two images: